-Speed Sign : Shows sign information, which comes from a roadway database in the onboard navigation, if equipped.
+Speed Sign: Shows sign information, which comes from a roadway database in the onboard navigation, if equipped.

-Time : Displays the current time.
+Time: Displays the current time.

-Fuel Range : Displays the approximate distance the vehicle can be driven without refueling.
+Active Safety: If equipped, displays information for Lane Keep Assist (LKA) and Forward Collision Alert (FCA).
+Fuel Range: Displays the approximate distance the vehicle can be driven without refueling.
 The fuel range estimate is based on an average of the vehicle's fuel economy over recent driving history and the amount of fuel remaining in the fuel tank.
 Fuel range cannot be reset.